davidatrus/connect4game/README.md

 - `server.js` (backend logic)

 💡 **Why:**
-To turn the game into a social, real-time experience — challenge your friends or random opponents online!
+To turn the game into a social, real-time experience.
+Challenge your friends or random opponents online!

 ---